March 13, 2023

 One of the reasons refreshers often do not happen in the workplace is time.
 However, features such as Rapid Refresh, a feature in the EdApp LMS, allows you to set up a series of refreshers once, and then use them over and over and over… automatically.

 “Do as I say, not as I do” is not going to work here.
 Your organization needs to have well-defined, conspicuous diversity and inclusion training that is put into practice 24/7/365.

 The first place is, of course, in your organization’s hiring processes, promotion practices, and ways of attracting new team members.
 Yet, reshaping unconscious bias requires a deeper dive into multicultural and cross-cultural approaches.

-If your workplace has a significant number of employees for whom English is a 2nd (or even 3rd) language, are you sensitive to that with dual language signs and training material?
+If your work environment has a significant number of employees for whom English is a 2nd (or even 3rd) language, are you sensitive to that with dual language signs and training material?

 What about cultural differences such as festival days which are different from the national days of your country?
 Are employees given paid time off or is their family time on their account?

 Does your workplace have wheelchair ramps, handicapped toilets, and wider hallways for those who are mobility-challenged?